-For full descriptions of any workshop click the title
+For full descriptions of any workshop or talk click the title to expand

 + Introduction to measuring user experience, Bill Albert

 The goal of the workshop is to develop a broad awareness and understanding of all the different ways to measure the usability and user experience of various products.
 The workshop will review the strengths and limitations of different UX metrics, and under what circumstances different metrics should be considered.
 During the workshop we will use basic statistical techniques to analyze a wide variety of UX data so we can distill key patterns or trends in the data.